cyrus-and/gdb-dashboard/README.md

 #### -style

 If a module declares some stylable attributes then the command `dashboard <module> -style` will be available.
-Its functioning is equivalent to the [`dashboard -style`](#dashboard--style-name-value) command but it does apply to a module.
+Its semantics is equivalent to the [`dashboard -style`](#dashboard--style-name-value) command but it does apply to a module.

 #### -output